vladimir-b/statistics.service/readme.md

 * avg is a double specifying the average amount of transaction values in the last 60 second.
 * max is a double specifying single highest transaction value in the last 60 seconds.
 * min is a double specifying single lowest transaction value in the last 60 second.
-* count is a long specifying the total amount of transaction happened in the last 60 seconds.
+* count is a long specifying the total count of transaction happened in the last 60 seconds.

 To run service locally:
 mvn spring-boot:run